José Pichy Torres Zamora: Controversy

 In early 2019, the people of the municipality of Loíza and others were offended and demanded an apology after Torres Zamora revealed a 2012 Facebook post by then-Secretary General of the Popular Democratic Party José Nazario Álvarez making a racist comment on an image of a black woman stating she was "as black as carbon.. you only find those in Loíza".

 Personal life

 Torres Zamora married Ivelisse Colon Berrios on March 7, 1998, they met at college in 1988 where their friendship began.
-From this union they raised two boys, Joseluis who born in 1998 and Felipe Antonio who born in 2007.
+From this union they raised two boys, Joseluis who was born in 1998 and Felipe Antonio who was born in 2007.
 They separated in 2013 and divorced in 2015 after 15 years.

 Ivelisse Colon Berrios (Former Commissioner of Financial Institution of Puerto Rico) died on July 6, 2017; at that time he gained full custody of his two sons Joseluis Ernesto(19) and Felipe Antonio (10).

-Today Pichy is a single dad rising his kids, studying at night and serving Puerto Rico from the House of Representatives as Deputy Speaker and from his party and Under Secretary.